 Until December 3, 2015, the group had a share-based compensation plan aimed at employees and board members at Camurus, in which the right to receive shares in relation to bonus issued began with a public listing of Camurus' shares.
-The shares were received in exchange of payment of the share's quota value of SEK 0.025, i.e. essentially free of charge.
-Bonus payments would amount to 5-10 percent of enterprise value in a market listing of Camurus shares.
-The Bonus programs were conditional on that the employee was employed in Camurus at market listing.
+The shares were received in exchange of payment of the share's quota value of SEK 0,025, i.e. essentially free of charge.
+Bonus payments would amount to 5-10 percent of enterprise value in a market listing of Camurus at market listing.